MojeZcg/javaLoginPractice/README.md

 # javaLoginPractice
-Java practice for password hashing in md5 file in a path.
+Java practice on password hashing for a database.
+The database is in the "db" folder, created with xampp.
 Create in Apache NetBeans IDE 17